wormholer/KAP-manual/en/operation/cluster_migration.en.md

 ## **KAP Across-Hadoop-Cluster Migration**

 Please notice that this guide is only available for **KAP Enterprise Plus**.
-If you want to migrate **KAP Enterprise** across Hadoop clusters, please skip it.

 **The migration job contains two tasks:**